bbougon/crm-pilates/README.md

 CRM Pilates is an application to manage Pilates classroom for small and medium Pilates offices.

 ## Development
+### Prerequisites

-CRM Pilates is made over `python 3.9.2`
+- CRM Pilates is made over `python 3.9.9`
+- You need to install postgres and libpq in order to run tests and run the app locally

 [Documentation](https://miro.com/app/board/o9J_leSmQNU=/)